 A popular idea is to turn New Orleans into an “American Amsterdam” using canals, bayous, and rain gardens to beautify the city and slowly rebuild the water table beneath it.

 These developments would need professional long-term Stormwater and Wastewater planning in order to be sustainable for the future of New Orleans.

 Inframanage.com notes from an infrastructure management practice viewpoint, water, wastewater and stormwater are often managed quite separately.

 Water and wastewater may be managed by a utility, and stormwater and land drainage by municipalities or a special purpose entity.

 While these splits may work organisationally, the fact is the natural water cycle is holistic.

 Water abstraction affects groundwater, aquifer and/or river systems, water use impacts on wastewater flows and concentrations, and stormwater systems can change or alter natural processes including groundwater and water table recharge – the issue affecting New Orleans.

-As our infrastructure management practice and understanding grows, so will our understanding of total water cycle issues and inter-relationships.
+As our infrastructure asset management practice and understanding grows, so will our understanding of total water cycle issues and inter-relationships.

 Managing these issues, particularly between entities, will require fresh thinking and new approaches.
 Which is part of what infrastructure asset management practice is about?

 PHOTO CREDIT: Ramón Morales via Flickr Creative Commons.
 The photo was cropped to fit website requirement.